WebexCC-SA/LTRCCT-2296/docs/main/APITrack_DeveloperPortal.md

 1. Open [**Developer Portal**](https://developer.webex.com/){:target="_blank"} and click on **Sign In**.
    Your login will be of the format **<span class="attendee-id-container">wxcclabs+admin_ID<span class="attendee-id-placeholder" data-prefix="wxcclabs+admin_ID" data-suffix="@gmail.com">Your_Attendee_ID</span>@gmail.com<span class="copy" title="Click to copy!"></span></span>**.
 You will see another login screen with OKTA on it where you may need to enter the email address again and the password provided to you.

-2. Click on the little arrow next to **Documentation**, choose Webex Contact Center under Customer Experience.
+2. Click on the little arrow next to **Documentation**, choose **Webex Contact Center** under **Customer Experience** section.

     ![profiles](../graphics/Lab2/DevPortalLogin.gif)

-3. On Menu pannel on the left, scroll down to **API Reference** section and click on **Configuration** then **Adress Book**.
-Observe available API calls
+3. On Menu pannel on the left, scroll down to **API Reference** section and click on **Configuration** then **Adress Book** and look at the list of available API calls.

     !!!Note
         **Address Book Overview**</br>
         Address Book is available in the Webex Contact Center Agent Desktop.
-Agents can make outbound calls using Address Books, selecting numbers from pre-configured lists instead of entering them manually in the 'Start a New Call' field.
+Agents can make outbound calls using Address Books, selecting numbers from pre-configured lists instead of entering them manually in the **Start a New Call** field.
 Administrators can configure and manage Address Books via the Webex Contact Center APIs.

 4. Scroll down and click on **Create a new Address Book**, then click on **Request Body (JSON)**.